Link to Other

 Links to Other Photo Related Sites

-This section of my web site is primarily for students in my photo classes at San Diego City College, however any photo student is welcome.
-From this page you can download copies of assignments, handouts and other technical data.
-Because there is a growing list of materials, I've arranged the list below into categories based on my specific classes and then sorted by type of document within those categories.
-Some data sheets are quite large complete with photo-illustrations so please be patient while they download.
+INTRODUCTION: This section of my web site is primarily for students in my photo classes at San Diego City College, however any photo student or enthusiast is welcome.
+From this page, once into the specific course sections, you can download copies of assignments, handouts/datasheets, and other technical data from the middle columns.
+Because there is a growing list of materials, I've arranged the list below into sections based on my specific classes and then sorted by type of document within those categories.
+Some data sheets are quite large and complete with photo-illustrations so please be patient while they download.

-On the right are my schedules and other data on the classes.
+On the right are my schedules and other data on the classes for the current semester and just below this intro section is my semester calendar.

-I would highly recommend that all students also read the general class rules.
+I would highly recommend that all students also read the general class rules which have been updated and my introduction of Web Enhanced classes.
 These are toward the bottom of this page.
 Those rules will also be in your course outline handout but since you will be graded on some of this material you need to make sure you have read and understand it.
+Also we are limited to how many pages we can have printed at a time for handouts so this contains additional data and more detail that you might find to be important.
 Especially note the section on plagiarism or using work done by someone else.
 This, as with all forms of cheating, is a zero-tolerance issue.

-Scroll or link down to the class or section needed, then follow the index list to find the document you want, then click on it.
-If the item is shown in COLOR it is available to access.
+For specific class information or resources, scroll or link down to the class or section needed, then look down the list to find the document you want, then click on it.
+If the item is shown in cyan COLOR it is available to access.
 If it is in GRAY then it is not yet online or is being revised.

-INSTRUCTIONS FOR ACCESSING FILES AND DOCUMENTS LISTED BELOW:
+INSTRUCTIONS FOR ACCESSING COURSE FILES AND DOCUMENTS LISTED BELOW:

 Articles and documents are in various formats.
-Most are in MS Word format but some are Excel spreadsheets and some are in PDF format requiring Adobe Acrobat Reader.
-Some handouts and datasheets are large illustrated files so be patient while it opens, large ones might take several minutes.
+Some are in MS Word format, some are Excel spreadsheets, and some are in PDF format requiring Adobe Acrobat Reader.
+Some handouts and datasheets are large illustrated files so be patient while it opens; large ones might take several minutes.

 If your computer has the software that can read these files then when you click on the title most browsers will either just open the document or ask you if you want to open or save it and you can review it then save to your own disk if you wish.
 Some browsers, or on computers which do not have the software, will only ask if you want to download or save the file and you will be prompted to tell it where you want to save it.
 And others, like Mac OS 10.5 will simply download it as if nothing has happened then you will need to open it in the correct application.